cilium/cilium/Documentation/cmdref/cilium-operator-azure.md

       --ingress-default-secret-namespace string                 Default secret namespace for Ingress.
       --ingress-default-xff-num-trusted-hops uint32             The number of additional ingress proxy hops from the right side of the HTTP header to trust when determining the origin client's IP address.
       --ingress-hostnetwork-enabled                             Exposes ingress listeners on the host network.
+      --ingress-hostnetwork-nodelabelselector string            Label selector that matches the nodes where the ingress listeners should be exposed.
+It's a list of comma-separated key-value label pairs. e.g. 'kubernetes.io/os=linux,kubernetes.io/hostname=kind-worker'
       --ingress-hostnetwork-shared-http-port uint32             Port on the host network that gets used for the shared HTTP listener (HTTP & HTTPS)
       --ingress-hostnetwork-shared-tlspassthrough-port uint32   Port on the host network that gets used for the shared TLS passthrough listener
       --ingress-lb-annotation-prefixes strings                  Annotations and labels which are needed to propagate from Ingress to the Load Balancer. (default [lbipam.cilium.io,service.beta.kubernetes.io,service.kubernetes.io,cloud.google.com])